By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this Seville airport accident claims guide.

 Each airport will have its own safety regulations in place.
 Among other licensing and legislation, many of which can be found on the Civil Aviation Authority website, a primary form of legislation that pays special attention to passenger safety is luggage restrictions for both hand and hold baggage.

 This prohibits various items from being taken on board a flight, such as:

 - Liquids: All types of liquids, such as aerosols, toothpaste, cosmetics, and gels must be carried in a transparent plastic bag which will be checked at security.
 The maximum capacity of any one liquid must not exceed 100 ml.
 This volume does not apply to medicines and baby food

 - Sharp Objects: Anything that might be used as a weapon is restricted.
 This could include corkscrews, scissors or knives

-- Explosive/inflammable items: Items which may cause fire hazards are prohibited on flights, nor may they be carried in cabin or checked-in This could include fireworks, aerosol sprays, party poppers, acids and other toxic substances
+- Explosive/inflammable items: Items that may cause fire hazards are prohibited on flights, nor may they be carried in cabin or checked-in This could include fireworks, aerosol sprays, party poppers, acids and other toxic substances

 - Weapons: No weapons of any sort are permitted on board an aircraft

-However, despite of these measures, it is entirely possible for an accident to occur in a Seville Airport terminal if the correct procedures are not followed.
+However, despite these measures, it is entirely possible for an accident to occur in a Seville Airport terminal if the correct procedures are not followed.